SE2-group4/PULSBS/Retrospectives/SprintRetrospective3.md

   - reduce code duplication

 - Which ones you were not able to achieve?
 Why?
+  - All improvements goals are achieved

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+  - complete all committed stories

 - One thing you are proud of as a Team!!